 As we slowly begin the transition from Winter to Spring, now is the time to prepare your home for next season’s challenges.
 While Spring typically brings about relief and excitement, it can be extremely rough on your floors.
-Slush, rain and mud are major culprits when it comes to damaging your carpets, hardwood and just about any other type of flooring.
+Slush, rain and mud are major culprits when it comes to damaging your carpets in Ottawa, hardwood and just about any other type of flooring.
 The saying goes an ounce of prevention is worth a pound of cure and we say it’s easier to prevent a mess than clean one up!
 If you’d rather not spend your Spring trying to find ways to repair stained or damaged floors we suggest implementing some of these floor-protecting ideas now.

 Do you have a “no shoes” policy in your home?
 We highly recommend making it a habit to remove any footwear at the door.
 It may take a few days, or weeks, but it should be fairly easy to implement this rule with members of your household.
 To help the process along, make sure to have a mat for everyone to wipe their feet as well as a designated place to put shoes once they have been taken off.
 It is also helpful to have a boot tray as it collects any water and mud that may soak through a thin mat.